Bifurcations in Interior Transmission Eigenvalues: Theory and Computation: The ITP for the annulus

-An immediate consequence is that, by \cref{cor:bifurc_sufficient}, a real (piecewise-smooth) eigenvalue trajectory undergoes bifurcation if and only if $\|v_p\|_{L^\infty(\partial B_1)}=r\|v_p\|_{L^\infty(\partial B_r)}$.
-By the assumed polar-coordinate separability in \cref{eq:annulus:functions}, this is actually equivalent to $\|v_p\|_{L^2(\partial B_1)}=\|v_p\|_{L^2(\partial B_r)}$.
+An immediate consequence is that, by \cref{cor:bifurc_sufficient}, a real (piecewise-smooth) eigenvalue trajectory undergoes bifurcation if and only if $\|v_p\|_{L^\infty(\partial B_1;\mathbb C)}=r\|v_p\|_{L^\infty(\partial B_r;\mathbb C)}$.
+By the assumed polar-coordinate separability in \cref{eq:annulus:functions}, this is actually equivalent to $\|v_p\|_{L^2(\partial B_1;\mathbb C)}=\|v_p\|_{L^2(\partial B_r;\mathbb C)}$.

 \begin{remark} Our numerical tests below indicate that bifurcations occur only for $m\neq0$, suggesting that the condition $\overline{I}(p)=0$ is impossible for any real eigenvalue curve whose Bessel index is $m=0$.
-Moreover, our experiments for $m\neq0$ display bifurcations only of the lowest non-trivial order $2$, suggesting that any such root of $\overline{I}$ must be of order $1/2$, by \cref{cor:bifurc_sufficient}.
-It is unclear if higher-order bifurcations may arise in special circumstances.
-We were, however, unable to confirm these statements analytically, due to the presence of the eigenfunction trajectory $v_p$, which, available only implicitly through a nonlinear eigenvalue problem, is difficult to tame. \end{remark}
+Moreover, our experiments for $m\neq0$ display bifurcations only of the lowest nontrivial order $2$, suggesting that any such root of $\overline{I}$ must be of order $1/2$, by \cref{cor:bifurc_sufficient}.
+At the same time, we believe that higher-order bifurcations may arise in special circumstances, namely, for certain choices of $r$.
+However, further work is needed to confirm these statements analytically, due to the presence of the eigenfunction trajectory $v_p$, which, available only implicitly through a nonlinear eigenvalue problem, is difficult to tame. \end{remark}

 Note that, if an ITE trajectory undergoes a quadratic bifurcation on the real axis at $p=p^\star$, the trajectory must necessarily remain on the real axis over one-sided neighborhoods of $p^\star$ and leave the real axis on the opposite side of $p^\star$, cf.~\cref{rem:angle}.
 As discussed in \cref{rem:annulus:ord}, we have empirical evidence that this may happen for complex-conjugate eigenvalue trajectories of the ITP on the annulus.
 This is in contrast with the behavior displayed by the ITP on the unit disk, where non-real eigenvalue trajectories become real only ``momentarily'', at single points.